jeju5/management/cs/aws/aws_developer.md

           * If enabled, The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.
         * When creating Classic Load Balancer facing Internet, always resolve DNS name and use it.
 Never use IP address because it may change.
         * path based routing is based on hostname & url-path.
 (URL = hostname:port/path)
+* ports
+  * default HTTP port: 80
+  * default HTTPS port: 443

-The load balancer routes requests only to the healthy instances.
-When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance
+* The load balancer routes requests only to the healthy instances.
+  * When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance
 * when your load balancer fails, it throws 504 error (Gateway timeout)
 * x-forwarded-for header
   * Requester (Public IP) -> DNS -> Load Balancer -> Application Server
   * Application Server will get Requester address (public origin ip) as "x-forwarded-for header"
 * Session Stickiness (=session affinity)
   * This ensures that all requests from the user during the session are sent to the same instance.
   * By default, a Classic Load Balancer routes each request independently to the registered instance with the smallest load.
 You can enable session stickiness to make your service bind a request and an instance.